Welcome to the 2013 Fall

 - Royalty Free Image-

 Cougar densities remain low in the Scappoose and eastern portions of the Trask Unit and hunting success will be poor this year.
 Higher densities of cougar in the northern Santiam Unit will provide hunters with their best chance for success.
 Successful hunters in 2012 and 2011 found using predator calls that mimic a prey species to be very effective.
 For safety, hunters should always have a partner along when predator calling.
 Tracking cougars through fresh snow near concentrations of deer and elk is another technique that has proven to be effective.

 South Willamette Watershed District (east Alsea, north Indigo, McKenzie, south Santiam, south Willamette, northeast Siuslaw)

 Bear populations are strong in the District.
 One of the keys to successful bear hunting is to target the food sources and hunters in this area have a variety of food sources to target throughout the season.
-The cool, wet spring this year has delayed all the berry crops.
-Hunters can expect the berries to be a couple of weeks later than usual this year.
-In August hunters should look for areas with early season berries, such as blackcap raspberries and trailing blackberries.
-Expect to find bears feeding on Armenian (Himalayan) blackberries or huckleberries when they ripen in late August or September.
+The berry crop this year seems to be a couple of weeks early as a result of the warm, dry spring.
+Hunters may need to adjust their hunting locations accordingly.
+Many early season berries are done producing for the year and bears are already moving on to Armenian blackberries and huckleberries.

 The district has plenty of cougar (except in the north coast area) but they are difficult to hunt, especially early in the season when deer and elk are scattered.
 Try predator calling early in the season and then hunt those concentrated deer and elk areas once there is snow and the big game start using winter range.
 The vast majority of cougar taken nowadays are taken incidentally while hunting for other species.
 As they are widespread off the valley floor in this district, you could run into them in a variety of areas.
 Buy your tag prior to hunting for other species so can take one if you see it.